FranciscoCavalcanti/FranciscoCavalcanti.github.io/_pages/research.md

 # Work in progress

+  * Didier, Fredie & Cavalcanti, Francisco & Gonzaga, Gustavo <a style='color: black;' href=''>Education and Job Security in Times of Crisis: A Study on the Differential Impact of the COVID-19 Pandemic in Brazil</a>

   * Cavalcanti, Francisco & Helfand, Steven & Moreira, Ajax <a style='color: black;' href=''>Climate Change, Droughts, and Agricultural Productivity</a>

   * Mota, Henrique & Cavalcanti, Francisco & Gonzaga, Gustavo <a style='color: black;' href=''>Mobile broadband expansion and tasks: Evidence from Brazilian formal labor markets</a>